-PreReq: ESL 9 or Eng 20R or Eng 51 or placement in Eng 21 To enhance the understanding of the supervisory process and the management of human resources.
+PreReq: Eng 20R or ESL 9 or Eng 51 or placement in Eng 21 To enhance the understanding of the supervisory process and the management of human resources.
 Focuses on supervisory position function, activities, and topics for supervisors to understand and apply.
 (3 lec hrs.)